rpm-software-management/dnf/doc/command_ref.rst

 ===================

 ``<provide-spec>`` in command descriptions means the command operates on packages providing the given spec.
-This can currently only be a file provide.
+This can either be an explicit provide, an implicit provide (i.e. name of the package) or a file provide.
 The selection is case-sensitive and globbing is supported.

 ========
 See Also